lcalmsky/leetcode/README.md

 test    io.lcalmsky.leetcode.wildcard_matching.WildcardMatchingTests
 ```

-There is an analysis (README.md) in the package for each problem to solve the algorithm.
+> An analysis file (README.md) is being added to each package to solve algorithm problems.
+>
+> JUnit 5 is being applied.